benbjurstrom/cloudflare-images-php/README.md

 // The initial request will check if a fixture called "getImage"
 // exists.
 Because it doesn't exist yet, the real request will be
-// sent and the response will be recorded .
+// sent and the response will be recorded to tests/Fixtures/Saloon/getImage.json.
 $imgData = app(CloudflareImages::class)->images()->get($id);

 // However, the next time the request is made, the fixture will
 // exist, and Saloon will not make the request again.
-$imgData = app(CloudflareImages::class)->images()->get($this->id);
+$imgData = app(CloudflareImages::class)->images()->get();
 ```

 ## Response Data
 All responses are returned as data objects.
-Detailed information on the available data can be found by inspecting the following class properties:
+Detailed information can be found by inspecting the following class properties:

 * [ImageData](https://github.com/benbjurstrom/cloudflare-images-php/blob/main/src/Data/ImageData.php)
 * [ImagesData](https://github.com/benbjurstrom/cloudflare-images-php/blob/main/src/Data/ImagesData.php)